Robbery Lawyer Chicago

 Understanding Robbery Under Illinois Law

-Under Illinois law, robbery is defined by 720 ILCS 5/18-1 as knowingly taking property from another person by the use of force or by threatening the imminent use of force.
-Unlike ordinary theft, robbery involves a direct confrontation with another person, which is why the law treats it as a violent felony rather than a property crime.
+Under Illinois law, robbery occurs when a person knowingly takes property from another person by the use of force or by threatening the imminent use of force.
+The key distinction between robbery and theft is that robbery involves direct interaction with a person.

 Types of Robbery Charges in Illinois